-I upload my new QSO's to LOTW daily.
+I upload my new QSO's to LOTW often.
 However, I enjoy exchanging QSL cards.
-If you send one, you will receive one.
-I also receive cards sent through the bureau but I am far behind in addressing return cards to go back out through the bureau.
-If you need a prompt QSL, please send your card direct.
+I receive cards sent through the bureau but I am far behind in addressing return cards to go back out through the bureau.
+If you need a QSL sooner, please send your card direct.
 Shortwave listeners are also welcome to exchange cards with me.

 Welcome to my QRZ.com page!
-I am located in rural Floyd County in the Blue Ridge Mountains of Virginia, just a few miles from the scenic Blue Ridge Parkway and Mabry Mill.
-My wife Leslie, KJ4WJN, and I live on our farm which is situated on top of a 3,100 feet elevation ridge.
-We can no longer keep up with 40 acres, so if you want a mountain farm with lots of room for wires and towers, See the Details Here.
+I am located in rural Floyd County in the Blue Ridge Mountains of Virginia, near the scenic Blue Ridge Parkway and Mabry Mill.
+My wife Leslie, KJ4WJN, and I live on a farm which is situated on top of a 3,100 feet elevation ridge.
+(We can no longer keep up with 35 acres, so if you want a mountain farm with lots of room for wires and towers, See the Details Here.)
 We have one son, KK4DEL, one daughter, and two granddaughters.
-We have a general printing business and offer Custom Super-Hi Gloss Photograph Quality QSL cards at very reasonable prices.
-You may Order Your Cards Here at QSLpostcards.com.
+We operate a general printing business and offer Custom Super-Hi Gloss Photograph Quality QSL cards at very reasonable prices.
+You may Order Cards Here at QSLpostcards.com.

-My college degree is in Aviation Technology, and I worked most of my career as an aircraft inspector, support technician, and flight line mechanic for the airlines.
+I worked most of my career in Aviation Maintenance Technology as an aircraft inspector, support technician, and flight line mechanic for the airlines.
 I am also a pilot.
 Other interests and hobbies are antique clock restoration, website construction, weather & instruments, antiques, and the outdoors.

 My primary antenna now is a hybrid Longwire which is 2,178 feet /664 meters in length, spanning the hills and valleys of the farm.
 Performance is phenomenal.
 It has omni-directional characteristics, although it end-fires very strong to the SW across the southern states and through Central America.
 It is great for weak signal work, and tunes on all bands from 6m - 160m with only the internal tuner in my Yaesu FT-950.
 The strength of solid 14 AWG copper clad is absolutely amazing, and it's cheap (part number 502 at "thewireman.com").
-I have the ends tied to insulators, and then 1/4" Dacron (also from thewireman.com) goes to and down the tree on each end through 2 pulleys, and I pull the ends tight with my pickup truck.
-I once snapped a piece of the Dacron cord by pulling too much tension, and I have pulled apart one of the plastic insulators, but that small diameter 14 AWG wire has never pulled apart.
-The wires span over 2,100 feet /660 meters in only 2 legs, without any middle supports, and there is virtually no sag.
-The Cushcraft R8 Vertical in the photo above has been destroyed by strong winds three times, and likely will not be put back up for the fourth time here.
+I have the ends tied to insulators, and then 1/4" Dacron goes to and down the tree on each end through 2 pulleys, and I pull the ends tight with my pickup truck.
+I once snapped a piece of the Dacron cord by pulling too much tension, and I have pulled apart a plastic insulator, but the small diameter 14 AWG wire has never pulled apart.
+The wire is run in two equal 45 degree legs, without any middle supports, and there is virtually no sag.
+The Cushcraft R8 Vertical in the photo above has been destroyed by strong wind three times, and likely will not be put back up for the fourth time here.
 I operate with 100 watts or less, and often QRP.
 Thanks for the QSO and visiting my webpage!